 Before presenting the chunk a preliminary point needs to be made, about our subjective sense of time.
 Just as there are perceptual illusions about spatial relations -- an inevitable aspect of the internal model-fitting process -- there are `acausality illusions' about temporal relations.
 Effects may seem to precede causes, usually by a modest fraction of a second.
 The experimental phenomena are clearcut and easily verifiable.
 There is no mystery if you recognize that `time', as experienced subjectively, must be a property of an internal model.
 It is therefore not the same thing as physical time, and it therefore need not respect causality in the usual sense of physics.

 Music is `the art that is made out of time', as Ursula le Guin once put it; and the existence of acausality illusions becomes especially clear to anyone who looks closely at how music works.
 This too is discussed in Lucidity and Science, Part II.
 For instance, perceived harmony changes can precede the arrival of the acoustic data defining them.
 I give a simple example from Mozart.
-(This can be heard in a talk, with musical illustrations, that I gave at the 2013 Hay-on-Wye festival of the Institute of Art and Ideas.)
+(Details including audio clips are available from my new e-book in progress; string-search "Mozart".)

 Here is the chunk from Lucidity and Science, Part II (pages 292-293), following the discussion of acausality illusions and addressing the implications for the free-will problem, Ramachandran's point (4):